Heart4sides/DigitalGarden/src/site/notes/CARDS/· Related Concepts & Theories ·/Learn.md

 “You must have enough confidence to begin [[CARDS/· Related Concepts & Theories ·/Learn\|learning]] and enough humility to keep learning.
 The reality and deeper implication of the model is that some pride is required for a dynamic validation.
-If someone has no confidence in their own thinking, how can they validate anyone or anything?”
+If someone has no confidence in their own thinking, how can they validate anyone or anything?” ([[CARDS/Individuals/CS Joseph\|CS Joseph]], S7E22/23?)

 </div></div>